The Criminal Justice Bill was new piece of legislation introduced by the UK Government.

 Thanks to our campaigning, the Government made concessions and removed some of the worst parts of the Bill, although the overall approach remained the same.
 People forced to sleep rough would have remained at risk of fines and prison sentences.

-Due to the upcoming general election, the Bill will not be passed by Parliament in its current form.
+The Bill will now not be passed by Parliament in its current form.
 Thank you to all of you who took action as part of this campaign!

 Sleeping rough has been a criminal offence since 1824.
 Under the Vagrancy Act, people sleeping rough in England and Wales could be moved on or fined up to £1,000.